 Symptoms usually last less than two months.
-People with pre-existing liver damage may be more susceptible to complications, but most people make a full recovery from this type of hepatitis.
+People with pre-existing liver damage may be more susceptible to complications, but most people fully recover from hepatitis A.

-Hepatitis A is transmitted when even tiny amounts of faeces from a person carrying the virus is transferred to another person’s mouth.
+Hepatitis A is transmitted when even tiny amounts of faeces from a person carrying the virus enter another person’s mouth.

-- Sharing contaminated food, from communal food bowls.
-In addition, eating utensils can carry the virus
+- Sharing contaminated food, or eating utensils, that carry the virus

 - Touching nappies, linen and towels soiled with traces of faeces

 Vaccination is the most effective form of protection against hepatitis A.